uptech/engineering/content/docs/agile-development/kanban/index.md

 We often use work in progress limits for each column to guide us around capacity issues and enforce prioritization.

-The Kanbana boards provide all stakeholders with a clear view into the development pipeline.
+The Kanban boards provide all stakeholders with a clear view into the development pipeline.
 Boards can be customized via grouping and filtering.

 ## Columns